ajit-dherange/GitLab_Tutorials_I/Lambda_Function_Using_SAM_Template.md

 9) Update your Python runtime to 3.8 or later, as 3.7 is being deprecated.

 # Lambda Function Using SAM Template file (CI/CD)
-### Here's a corrected script that should address these issues:
+### Here's the script for automatation to create lambda function:
 ```
 #!/bin/bash